If you see No Service or Searching

 - Check for a Carrier Settings Update.

-- Remove the SIM card then reinsert it.
-If the SIM card is damaged, worn, or bent, or doesn't fit in the SIM tray, contact your carrier.
+- Take out the SIM card and put it back in.
+If the SIM card is damaged, or doesn't fit in the SIM tray, contact your carrier.

-- Try another location.
-If possible, see if other devices are able to connect to your carrier's network in that location.
+- If you have another device, see if you can connect your carrier's network with it in that location.

 - Contact your carrier to: